CFields651/fundclass/README.md

 Session #6 loops 10/06
 - HOMEWORK: Do the 'while' loop and 'for' loop parts of lesson 6 on 'loops'
-- After this class you should be able to use a 'while' loop or a 'for' loop in a script or on the cmdline
+- After this class you should be able to use a 'while' loop or a 'for' loop in a script or on the cmdline: while true; do echo "Hello World"; done
+for x in {1..5}; do echo "Hello World $x"; done

 Supplemental
 -  To install jq: